-Review of Mini Micro Scooter with T Bar
+Review of Mini Micro Classic Scooter with T Bar

-Please note: This is a review of the mini micro classi scooter.
-Since we bought the mini micro classic scooter for my son, micro released a newer version of the mini micro scooter, the deluxe version (which has a height adjustable handlebar).
-You can by both versions of scooter, but the deluxe is more expensive.
-You can read more about the differences between the classic and deluxe versions of the mini micro on the best scooters for toddlers article.
+Please note: This is a review of the Mini Micro Classic scooter.
+Since we bought the Mini Micro classic scooter for my son, micro released a newer version of the Mini Micro scooter, the deluxe version (which has a height-adjustable handlebar).
+You can buy both versions of the scooter, but the deluxe is more expensive.
+You can read more about the Mini Micro Deluxe scooter towards the end of the article.

 A Very Smooth Ride

-Having had experience of rattling, cheaper scooters with my elder son, I was really surprised at how smooth the mini micro scooter is.
+Having had the experience of rattling, cheaper scooters with my elder son, I was really surprised at how smooth the Mini Micro scooter is.

 I think this is down to the wheels made of polyurethane and the sturdy build of the scooter.
-Many scooters with folding mechanisms tend to rattle and as this scooter doesn't fold it means it's stronger and lighter than many of it's counterparts.
+Many scooters with folding mechanisms rattle and as this scooter doesn't fold it means it's stronger and lighter than many of its counterparts.
 It is a really quiet ride too.
 No rattling and bumping over cracks in the pavement.

 They are also easier for young children to control.